LLNL/shroud/docs/types.rst

 Functions which return a ``char *`` provide an additional challenge.
 Taken literally they should return a ``type(C_PTR)``.
 And if you call the function via the interface, that's what you get.
-However, Shroud provides several options to provide a more ideomatic usage.
+However, Shroud provides several options to provide a more idiomatic usage.

 Each of these declaration call identical C++ functions but they are wrapped differently::